-- [Diamond Flask] Makes your critical strike chance lucky, which means if your hit failed to roll a critical stike, it'll roll it one more time.
+- [Diamond Flask] MANDATORY IF YOU CAN CRIT.
+Makes your critical strike chance lucky, which means if your hit failed to roll a critical stike, it'll roll it one more time.
 (With a 50% crit chance and diamond flask you effectively have 75% crit chance).
 Absolutely essential for any crit build that doesn't have a natural 90%+ crit chance.

-- [Bottled Faith] A rather expensive flask that I've never seen cheaper than 9ex.
+- [Bottled Faith] A rather expensive flask that can be more 10-20ex.
 The damage it grants is actually kind of insane, but don't try buying this at the cost of having low quality gear.
 This flask really excels in a crit build that has already has some investment into it.

 - I chose Soul of Lunaris and Soul of Gruthkul for the physical damage reduction.